altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~He repeated.~
 "M::Well, his name's Rossin, he's a non-physical person" ~Rossin perked up at that.~
-"R::I like that,"
+'R::I like that'
 ~Rossin muttered,~
-"R::Right to the point."
+'R::Right to the point.'
 "K::Non-physical...
 So a ghost?"
 "M::More like a...